oodoow/ApifyTutorial/README.md

 ###### What is the difference between pushing your code changes and creating a pull request?
 PR must be approved and merged, push just put your code changes to the repository.
 ###### How does the apify push command work?
 Is it worth using, in your opinion?
 It uploads actor to the platform and builds it.
+It can save some work, if you are developing actor locally and want to try how it behave on the platform.
 ## Tutorial V Tasks, Storage, API & Client
 ###### What is the relationship between actor and task?
 Task is just setting of the actor.
 Task is running actor in some defined configuration like memory, input, timeout...